nudaltsova/GettingAndCleaningData/CodeBook.md

 Sections below do not describe data but only changes made, please refer to the original cook book for detailed description of data

 ## Transformations
-The target of the ercersise was to merge data from various files and data sets (merge both vertically and horizontally) and select a subset of features as per specified pattern; The resulting data set was then averaged by sme features
+The target of the exercise was to merge data from various files and data sets (merge both vertically and horizontally) and select a subset of features as per specified pattern; The resulting data set was then averaged by some features

 Detailed Steps: